Former Sen. Joe Lieberman dies at 82 - KESQ

 After years of diligent service in the Senate, Lieberman rocketed to public attention in 1998 during the scandal over President Bill Clinton’s affair with White House intern Monica Lewinsky.
 In a stunning public condemnation of Clinton by a fellow Democrat, Lieberman slammed his friend’s behavior as “immoral,” “disgraceful” and deserving of “public rebuke and accountability.”
 His speech from the Senate floor was seen by many Democrats at the time as an act of disloyalty.
 Still, Lieberman later voted after a Senate trial not to convict Clinton for high crimes and misdemeanors after he was impeached by the House of Representatives.

+While Lieberman alienated many Democrats with his speech – it was also instrumental in then-Vice President Gore’s decision to choose him as his running mate.
+Gore wanted to signal to Americans that while he was embracing the popular Clinton legacy, especially on the economy, he did not approve of the former president’s personal conduct in a campaign that Bush was shaping as an attempt to restore “honor and dignity” to the White House.

+Lieberman will also be remembered for his proud observance of his Orthodox Jewish faith, declining to work on Shabbat.
+But he famously made an exception in 2009, walking five miles from Georgetown to the US Capitol to vote against a Republican attempt to cut Medicare spending.

-In his final years, he was angering Democrats yet again.
-He was the founding chairman of the No Labels Group that has been considering an independent presidential ticket that many Democrats fear could splinter President Joe Biden’s vote and help elect presumptive Republican nominee former President Donald Trump in November.
+In his final years, Lieberman was angering Democrats yet again.
+He was the founding chairman of the No Labels Group that has been considering an independent presidential ticket that may Democrats fear could splinter President Joe Biden’s vote and help elect presumptive Republican nominee former President Donald Trump in November.

 Lieberman’s family broke the news of his passing in a statement that paid tribute to his groundbreaking American story.